 - It features a new, updated design so it may not fit if replacing an older system.

-If you’re looking for a garbage disposal that can handle a lot of food waste, this is an excellent choice.
+If you’re looking for a garbage disposal that can handle a lot of food waste, this is excellent.
 As a matter of fact, it’s actually designed to handle large amounts of waste, making it one of the better choices for large households where a smaller system might have trouble keeping up with the demand being placed on it.

-This system is designed to be easy to install, making it possible to do so without professional help.
-It also has both a stopper and a splash guard, both of which come included with the disposal.
+This system is designed to be easy to install, making it possible without professional help.
+It also has both a stopper and a splash guard, which come included with the disposal.

-The blades are made from stainless steel and can swivel in either direction for superior performance.
+The blades are stainless steel and can swivel in either direction for superior performance.
 It also incorporates a turntable manufactured from galvanized steel and rotates at more than 2800 RPM.
-This makes it ideal for those houses that have larger amounts of food waste.
+This makes it ideal for houses with larger amounts of food waste.
 In addition, it connects to a power supply with a single wire, minimizing the chances for error and making installation easier.

 - It’s designed specifically for homes that have drainage issues.